pippim/pippim.github.io/programs/mserve.md

 >
 > Primarily tested with Linux, specifically Ubuntu 16.04 LTS
 > Briefly tested with ChromeOS for about a month and modified
+> Current plans are to upgrade to 24.04 in year 2024.
 >
 > There is NO installation script.
 You will have to manually
 > install dependencies with: